 There are multiple vendors that provide you with specific protection appliances especially made to monitor the firewalls and stop any DDoS attack.
 They carry out several techniques like obstructing abnormal traffic and many more.

 Though there is a limitation to such applications regarding the traffic throughput, As the attacks are much higher in magnitude.

-This article provided you with a detailed analysis of the DDoS attacks, the kinds of DDoS attacks and their preventive measures.
-We hope that the concept is clear to you and the ambiguities are solved.
+This article provided you with a detailed analysis of the DDoS attacks, the kinds of DDoS attacks and how to prevent a DDoS attack.
+We hope that the concept is clear to you and that the ambiguities are solved.